 BECHAMEL PREPARATION: Meanwhile, prepare the béchamel.
 Melt the margarine in a heavy-bottomed pan, add the gluten-free corn flour and whisk them together for 3-4 minutes over low heat, until smooth.
 Heat the vegetable milk in a separate pan, then pour it into the roux in a slow stream.
 Adjust the salt, season with nutmeg, and continue cooking, whisking constantly to avoid the formation of lumps, until the sauce is thick and creamy.
 If the béchamel is too thick, add a bit of milk.
 If it is too thin, let it cook for a few additional minutes.

 - vegetable milk

-To make the lasagna, place a bit of béchamel, pesto, green beans and potatoes on the bottom of a baking dish and cover with the pasta sheets.
+ASSEMBLAGE: To make the lasagna, place a bit of béchamel, pesto, green beans, and potatoes on the bottom of a baking dish and cover it with the pasta sheets.
 Repeat 3 more times until you have 4 layers.
-Cover the last layer only with the béchamel, the remaining nutritional yeast and finish with some green beans and potatoes.
-Bake for 20-25 minutes at 325° F. Let stand for 5 minutes before serving.
+Cover the last layer only with the béchamel, and the remaining nutritional yeast, and finish with some green beans and potatoes.
+Bake for 20-25 minutes at 170° C. Let it stand for 5 minutes before serving.